Shubham2376G/AI_Projects/README.md

 <img align="left" width="250" height="150" src="https://github.com/Shubham2376G/AI_Projects/blob/main/Images/falcon.jfif"> **[Falcon Rocket Landing Prediction](https://github.com/Shubham2376G/AI_Projects/tree/main/IBM_Project_FalconX_Land_Prediction)**

-Prepared the dataset using RESTFUL api and other sources such as wikipedia and extracted data using beatifulsoup library. used various visualisation tools to understand data such as folium , seaborn heatmaps and created a simple regression model
+Prepared the dataset using RESTFUL api and other sources such as wikipedia and extracted data using beatifulsoup library. used various visualisation tools to understand data such as folium , seaborn heatmaps and created a SVM model for best accuracy of 88.8%

 #